A BRIEF history of ecumenism with particular reference to the ecumenical movement in Australia and to the Victorian Council of Churches

 During World War II, the Geneva office of the provisional WCC enabled churches to maintain and even deepen contacts, and after WW2 this facilitated reconciliation with the German churches.
 The ongoing concern for the victims of war laid the foundations for the programmes of the newly constituted WCC.

-1946 Establishment of the Australian Committee for the World Council of Churches which developed into the Australian Council of Churches (and in 1994 became the National Council of Churches in Australia).
+1946 Constitution to form the World Council of Churches – Australian Committee adopted with 8 Members: Anglican, Presbyterian, Congregationalist, Methodist, Churches of Christ, Salvation Army, Baptist, Religious Society of Friends (Quaker).
+This developed into the Australian Council of Churches (and in 1994 became the National Council of Churches in Australia).

 1947 The Church of South India union ceremony took place at St George’s Cathedral in Madras on 27 September 1947, a month after India achieved its independence from the Britain.
 The CSI was formed from the union of the SIUC, (South India United Church – itself a union of churches from the Congregational, Presbyterian and Reformed traditions); the southern provinces of the (Anglican) Church of India, Pakistan, Burma and Ceylon; and the Methodist Church of South India.